hershd23/buzzdb-docs/docs/part1/lab2.rst

 Similar to lab1, your implementation will be checked for memory leaks.
 You can check for memory leaks using valgrind.

-<b>Note: Students in CS4420 are not required to pass the multithreading
-test cases (The ones with their name starting with "Multithread").
-However, for students in CS6422, passing all test cases is mandatory to obtain full credit for the assignment.</b>

 .. code-block:: sh

    ctest -V -R buffer_manager_test_valgrind

+Note: Students in CS4420 are not required to pass the multithreading test cases (The ones with their name starting with "Multithread").
+However, for students in CS6422, passing all test cases is mandatory to obtain full credit for the assignment.

 Logistics
 ---------